C.H. Robinson says it has made a major advance in using AI to process freight shipments.

 C.H.
 Robinson has also applied AI to additional tasks, including determining whether a load is best suited for a truckload or less-than-truckload delivery, and the best ways to load various commodities on pallets for shipping.

 Since C.H.
-Robinson Chief Executive Dave Bozeman started 15 months ago, he has preached lean management principals and the need to reduce the amount of manual touches on routine shipping requests, reduce waste and innovate faster.
+Robinson Chief Executive Dave Bozeman started 15 months ago, he has preached lean management principles and the need to reduce the amount of manual touches on routine shipping requests, reduce waste and innovate faster.

 The company said Wednesday that for the quarter ended Sept.
 30, its earnings were up 18.6% to $97.2 million, or 80 cents a share.
 Revenue grew 7% to $4.6 billion.

-"I'm pleased with our third quarter results that reflect continued improvement in our execution, as we continue to deploy our new operating model," Bozeman said in the earnings news release.
+"I'm pleased with our third-quarter results that reflect continued improvement in our execution, as we continue to deploy our new operating model," Bozeman said in the earnings news release.
 "We are raising the bar, even in a historically prolonged freight recession, with strong execution and disciplined volume growth across divisions while delivering exceptional service for our customers and carriers."